ridazaneb/IndoFashionCLIP/README.md

 # South Asian Fashion Trend Prediction with CLIP

-**Authors:** Your Name, Collaborator Name
-**Affiliation:** Your University / Lab Name
-**Date:** April 2025
+S. Rida Zaneb
+Kenyon College

 ---

-## Abstract

-We present a multimodal approach to South Asian fashion analysis by fine-tuning OpenAI’s CLIP model on the **IndoFashion** dataset—a balanced, 106 K-image corpus covering 15 categories of Indian ethnic garments.
+This is a multimodal approach to South Asian fashion analysis by fine-tuning OpenAI’s CLIP model on the **IndoFashion** dataset—a balanced, 106 K-image corpus covering 15 categories of Indian ethnic garments.
 Beyond classification, we perform embedding-based clustering to uncover emerging style trends.
 Our pipeline also includes a Streamlit dashboard for interactive exploration and prediction.

 ---